STORY SEEDLINGS by Amanda Zieba

 Sample prompts from Story Seedlings:

 ABOUT THE INSTRUCTOR: Amanda Zieba is a self-proclaimed word nerd and has been so her whole life.
 In her opinion back to school supply shopping should be a national holiday because she certainly finds fresh notebooks and new pens a reason to celebrate.
 After a dozen years in public education, she now teaches writing part time at the college level, writes educational materials for a cultural connectivity company and most of all enjoys making up stories for the enjoyment of readers of all ages.
-She is the author of eight books, with more on the way.
+She is the author of eleven books, with more on the way.
 She has visited schools and book clubs and lead writing workshops and retreats in four states across the Midwest.
-You can learn more about Amanda and connect with her at www.amandazieba.com.

 COST: $125, which includes 6 weeks of daily prompts (Mon – Thurs), weekly assignments, and individual feedback from the instructor weekly.
 At the end of class, students are encouraged to turn in up to 5,000 words to the instructor for final feedback.